GAU-8 Avenger: Accuracy

 The GAU-8/A is extremely accurate and can fire up to 3,900 rounds per minute without complications.
 The 30-mm shell has twice the range, half the time to target, and three times the mass of projectiles fired by guns mounted in comparable close air support aircraft.

-The muzzle velocity of the GAU-8/A is about the same as that of the M61 Vulcan cannon, but the GAU-8/A uses heavier ammunition and has superior ballistics.
+While the GAU-8/A has a muzzle velocity that is comparable to that of the M61 Vulcan, it uses heavier ammunition and has superior ballistics.
 The time of flight of its projectile to 4000 ft is 30 percent less than that of an M61 round; the GAU-8/A projectile decelerates much less after leaving the barrel, and it drops a negligible amount, about 10 ft over the distance.
-The GAU-8/A accuracy when installed in the A-10 is rated at "5 mil, 80 percent", meaning that 80 percent of rounds fired will hit within a cone with an angle of five milliradians; this equates to a 40 ft diameter circle at the weapon's design range of 4000 ft.
+The GAU-8/A precision when installed in the A-10 is rated at "5 mil, 80 percent", meaning that 80 percent of rounds fired will hit within a cone with an angle of five milliradians; this equates to a 40 ft diameter circle at the weapon's design range of 4000 ft.
 By comparison, the M61 has an 8-milliradian dispersion.